RICH REVIEWS: Beyond the Trek (movie review)

 The Captain Linden of the Teleios comes across as a little emotionless.
 Iris Duncan the First Officer is a gorgeous short haired blonde.
 The actress playing the Doctor does show talent.

-Doctor Orson is the expert for engineering and science he is a young man with a certain flare to his personality.
+Doctor Orson is the expert for engineering and science he is a young man with a certain flair to his personality.

 O’Neill is the sole survivor and his robot Lulu.
 He has come to think of Lulu as alive.
 Why?